 - Upgrades: You may be a long-term tenant and, during the time, found that the apartment could benefit from upgrades.
 That could include new faucets, a better showerhead, energy-efficient thermostats, kitchen appliance upgrades, and more.

 Thinking outside the box doesn't just involve what's in it for you during a rent negotiation.
-Think about how your landlord could benefit from reducing your rent in exchange for specific services.
+Think about how your landlord or property manager could benefit from giving you a lower rent in exchange for specific services.

 Here are some examples:

 - Administration: Some landlords are great at communicating, but they lack paperwork and organizational skills—if you excel in this area, you could be a valuable asset.